 Uncertainty and anxiety are a necessary part of a child’s exploration of their new world.
 Parents have stressors from uncertainty too, although they’re far more tangible and perhaps far less necessary.
 These stressors can trigger the same fight-or-flight anxiety that a kid might feel when imagining a toe chomping monster hiding under their bed.
 A parent’s monsters are more pernicious: A job loss.
 A final notice.
-A disquieting medical test that shows something not-quite-right inside the body of an aging loved one.
-Slow internet.
-But the way children see parents cope with their own monstrous fears and anxieties can have a huge impact on how a kid deals with their own fears throughout childhood — for better or worse.
+A pandemic like coronavirus.
+But the way children see parents cope with their own monstrous fears and anxieties — and how parents talk to kids about them — can have a huge impact on how they deal with their own fears throughout childhood, for better or worse.

 “If you have anxieties and worries, this isn’t bad.
 This is an excellent way to help your child,” says psychologist Dr. Reid Wilson, co-author of Anxious Kids, Anxious Parents: 7 Ways to Stop the Worry Cycle and Raise Courageous & Independent Children.
 Wilson says that parents should share with kids how they’ve had fearful experiences in the past, and how they still become afraid when approaching certain activities.
 It can, he suggests, help kids understand that their fears are normal — and can be overcome.